hmslima/sambahsacompletegrammar/sambahsa.md

-Both in this chapter an in the next one, the chapter about the prepositions, I’ll work in the following way: I’ll show some direct translations of the words, but in the examples I may represent these invariable words from sambahsa by words or expressions of the english language that I didn’t show in the direct translation.
+Both in this chapter an in the next one, the chapter about the prepositions, I’ll work in the following way: I’ll show some direct translations of the words, but in the examples I may represent these invariable Sambahsa words per words or expressions of the english language that I didn’t show in the direct translation.
 How?
 I’ll talk about the invariable word “schowi”, which is translated as “therefore, consequently”, but in the examples I did not exactly use this translation!
 I did it